jeury301/njit-advising-system/readme.md

 	*	Ferris is web dev framework tailored specifically to GAE.
 More info: http://ferris-framework.appspot.com/docs/index.html

 *	Python Libraries:
-	* 	BeautiflSoup, used to scrape and parse some of NJIT websites to build up the database of majors and to perform the "Smart" advising.
+	* 	BeautifulSoup, used to scrape and parse some of NJIT websites to build up the database of majors and to perform the "Smart" advising.

 # The System: